 3. Stay with the locals on Titicaca Lake

 Lake Titicaca is the highest navigable lake on Earth and this funny name means “Grey Puma” (or “Stone Puma”) in Quechua.

-The territory of the lake is divided between 2 countries – Peru (60%) and Bolivia (40%).
-Or the other way around, depends who is talking– a Peruvian or a Bolivian.
+The lake’s territory is divided between 2 countries – Peru (60%) and Bolivia (40%).
+Or the other way around it depends on who is talking– a Peruvian or a Bolivian.

-I have visited Titicaca from the Peruvian side and stayed there in a homestay in a local family.
+I have visited Titicaca from the Peruvian side and stayed there in a homestay with a local family.
 That was a great experience!

-If you choose a homestay, you will have a unique opportunity to see how these people live, what do they wear, what they cook etc. You will be basically a member of the family for 1 day.
+If you choose a homestay, you will have a unique opportunity to see how these people live, what they wear, what they cook, etc. You will be basically a member of the family for 1 day.
 No hotel ever will be able to provide such an immersive experience!

 4. Fly over the mysterious Nazca drawings

 Nazca lines have their chapter in the biggest mysteries of humanity.
-The peculiar drawings cover the territory of over 1 000 km2.
-Whimsical figures of animals, plants etc. are composed from more than 10 000 lines and are best seen from the helicopter.
+The peculiar drawings cover a territory of over 1 000 km2.
+Whimsical figures of animals, plants, etc. are composed of more than 10 000 lines and are best seen from the helicopter.

 Although it does not come cheap, a helicopter ride over the lines will make a truly special experience.
 This is the best rate I have found.